toby-p/thales/README.md

-# tradez
+# thales
-A library to help with developing algorithmic trading strategies.
+A library to help with developing algorithmic trading strategies, including modules for scraping historical stock market data, and indicators.